 Cannabidiol (CBD) is a naturally occurring compound found in the resinous flower of cannabis, which has a very rich history as a medicine going back thousands of years.

 Experts believe use of cannabis may reach back as far as 12,000 years.
 Chinese paintings dating back to 6,200 BC contain images of the cannabis plant.
-The Chinese Emperor Sheng Nung, in 2737 BC, used a tea infused with cannabis to provide relief which is some of what it is used for today.
+The Chinese Emperor Sheng Nung, in 2737 BC, used a tea infused with cannabis to provide help which is some of what it is used for today.
 Around 2000 BC, cannabis slowly migrated from Asia to the west.
 Many cultures have used both cannabis and hemp, which played a major role in many societies.
-Ancient Egypt used it for various ailments, as well as Greece and Rome.
+Ancient Egypt used it for various issues, as well as Greece and Rome.
 Hemp fiber was also used for clothes, ropes, sacks, mats and fishing nets since ancient times, and continued up until the 1900’s.
 Cannabis use continued to expand, Western Europe and Africa saw its introduction during the late 1700’s, and the plant was brought to America in the 1600’s and its use spread west.
 It saw widespread use, until the 1920’s/30’s when it was banned in the USA.
 Since the 1960’s it has seen a steady resurgence, and finally its increased legalization worldwide.